 Julie Fletcher referred to the documents included in the pack and said that this was the formalised Tenancy Policy which had been reviewed following the decision to no longer issue new fixed term tenancies.
 She said that it had been reviewed to ensure that the policy aligned with that decision and that it was in compliance with all the relevant legislation.
-She said that in the new year we would look at the Introductory Tenancy Policy and the Policy on the use of Council housing as Temporary Accommodation to ensure that they were aligned and fit for purpose.
+She said that in the new year we would look at the Introductory Tenancy Policy, the Lettings Policy, the Succession and Assignment Policy, the Tenancy Fraud Policy and the Policy on the use of Council housing as Temporary Accommodation to ensure that they were aligned and fit for purpose.
 She added that we would have a Policy Officer back in post which meant we would be able to move forward with those polices quite quickly.